 Adoption Documents.
-As soon as your service contracts have been signed, you will be assigned a Dossier Specialist who will assist with gathering the documents needed by the State of Utah and the foreign in order to go forward with the adoption process.
-When all paperwork required is submitted, the Dossier Specialist will review all the documents provided meets the laws of Utah State.
+As soon as your service contracts have been signed, you will be assigned a Dossier Specialist who will assist with gathering the documents needed by the State of Utah and the foreign country in order to go forward with the adoption process.
+When all paperwork required is submitted, the Dossier Specialist will review all the documents provided meets the laws of Utah State and the foreign country.